Miguel Oliveira (footballer, born 1994)

-Miguel Aires Fernandes de Oliveira (born 25 May 1994) is a Portuguese professional footballer who plays for Cypriot club AEL Limassol as a goalkeeper.
+Miguel Aires Fernandes de Oliveira (born 25 May 1994) is a Portuguese professional footballer who plays as a goalkeeper for Liga Portugal 2 club Penafiel.

 Club career

 Vitória Guimarães

 Born in the village of Infantas in Guimarães, Oliveira joined Vitória SC's youth system at the age of 9.
 On 18 August 2012 he made his professional debut in the Segunda Liga with the reserves, coming on as a substitute after Assis was sent off late into the first half of an eventual 1–0 away loss against Sporting CP B.

 For the 2017–18 season, Oliveira was promoted to the first team in the Primeira Liga as third choice, behind Brazilian Douglas and fellow youth graduate Miguel Silva.
 On 31 January 2020, he was loaned to second division club Leixões S.C. until 30 June.

 Moreirense

 Oliveira returned to the top tier in September 2020, signing a two-year contract with Moreirense F.C. on a free transfer.
-He only made his top-tier debut on 14 May 2021, in a 2–1 defeat at S.C.
+He only made his top-flight debut on 14 May 2021, in a 2–1 defeat at S.C.
 Braga.

 For the rest of his spell at the Parque de Jogos Comendador Joaquim de Almeida Freitas, Oliveira continued to be second or third choice.